USAFA-ECE/ece281-book/_sources/ICE/ICE1.md

 ### Switches and Resistors

 Next you are going to configure your input switches.
-This portion of the circuit will allow us to provide a logic `0` to the circuit (0 V or low) when the switch is not active and a logic `1` to the circuit (5 V or high) when the switch is active.
+This portion of the circuit will allow us to provide a logic `0` to the circuit (0 V or low) when the switch is not active and a logic `1` to the circuit(5 V or high) when the switch is active.
 The switches and resistors are going to be in a pull down configuration or active high.
 This means when the switch is **open** there is a direct connection between the circuit and ground through a resistor which pulls the value to `0`.

 This provides a logic `0`.
 However, when the switch is **closed**, the circuit is now connected to the power supply (5 V).
 This provides a logic `1`.
-We will use 4x $1 kΩ$ resistors and 4-switch component.
+We will use 2x $1 kΩ$ resistors and 2-switch component.

 ```{figure} img/ice01_image7.jpg
 ---